 For today’s low-key event, Queen Letizia chose a simple yet formal look.

-She recycled her monochrome Roberto Verino’s Jacquard pencil leopard print skirt from label’s 2016 autumn/winter collection that she wore in December last year during Girona Foundation meeting.
+She recycled her monochrome Roberto Verino’s Jacquard pencil leopard print skirt from the label’s 2016 autumn/winter collection that she wore in December last year during the Girona Foundation meeting.

 She paired the look with her Prada ‘ Saffiano ‘ black patent leather pointy toe pumps.

 Letizia finished her look with CooLook earrings.
-The Silver earrings covered in rose gold are mounted with a combination of natural stone, quartz fumé, onyx and colourless quartz and are hand-carved in an irregular way.
+The Silver earrings covered in rose gold are mounted with a combination of natural stone, quartz fumé, onyx, and colorless quartz and are hand-carved in an irregular way.